himmAllRight/himmAllRight-source/content/post/creating-website-tests-docker-nodes.md

 Okay, quick post!
 Previously, I wrote about how I [automated my website tests](/post/creating-website-tests-ci/) using Jenkins.
-When I wrote that post, I just had the tests run on `any` node.
-However, I *wanted* to have the tests run inside fedora docker container nodes, but ran into issues configuring it.
+When I wrote that post, I had the tests run on `any` node.
+I *wanted* to have the tests run inside a fedora docker container, but ran into issues configuring it.
-With the problem long fixed, I decided I would write a quick update post about switching the pipeline to use docker container nodes.
+With the problem now long fixed, I decided I would write a quick update post about switching the pipeline to use container nodes.

 <!--more-->